 Harvest during late autumn and winter (end of october – december)

 This was the first time I harvested my own butternut squash.
 I did harvest them before in my fathers garden but this was my first one.
-My husband was more excited about the pumpkins and the yellow courgettes.
+I was very excited about the pumpkins and the yellow courgettes.
 In fact all of them were extremely beautiful.
-I wish I had my camera then already to take a beautiful still of these to hang up on the kitchen wall.
+I wish I had my dslr camera then already to take a beautiful still of these to hang up on the kitchen wall.

 We also had lovely leek, kale and spinach until very late in the year.
 And not to forget the few visits from Mr. Frost who decorated the kale and parsley so very beautifully with intricate lace patterns.

 All in all last year was very successful apart from the failed lettuce and the slug infestation that killed our Chinese cabbage.
 Learned lots, harvested even more and had a lot of fun in the garden.

 The current before and after (April 2014 – June 2015)